Terrier, 1925-1930 (?)

 By 1979, Georgetown was one of the first schools to employ a "human mascot", a student in the now familiar blue and gray bulldog suit.
 The anthropomorphic "Jack" now appears at major athletic and social events, and is among the most recognizable college mascots in the nation.
 For a time, he was joined during the 1980's by "Rocky", a bulldog in a blue and gray dog sweater which traveled to many home games at Capital Centre.

 A bulldog pup returned to campus in the summer of 1999 and the new "Jack" became an instant celebrity on campus.
 When Rev. Scott Pilarz, S.J. was named president of the University of Scranton in the spring of 2003, Jack opted to retire to Pennsylvania with his owner.
 By summer, a new bulldog of the same name (technically "Jack V", but also given the formal nom-de-plume "John S. Carroll") arrived to carry on the duties of Georgetown's top dog under the tutelage of Rev. Christopher Steck.
-Rev. Steck is joined by "Jack's Crew", a group of students entrusted with regular care and feeding of the dog, who can be seen on campus at a variety of events and at Verizon Center, where he regularly attacks a cereal box at midcourt adorned with the colors of that day's opponent.
+Rev. Steck was joined by "Jack's Crew", a group of students entrusted with regular care and feeding of the dog, who could be seen on campus at a variety of events and at Verizon Center, where he regularly attacked a cereal box at midcourt adorned with the colors of that day's opponent.